-Our surgical suite is packed with everything we need to perform a variety of surgeries - everything from a routine spay to a complicated c-section.
-We also perform tumor removals and abdominal surgeries, among others.
+Our surgical suite is packed with everything we need to perform a variety of surgeries - everything from a routine spay to removing a blockage from your pet's intestines.
+We also perform tumor removals and other surgeries as needed.

 Our dental services include teeth cleaning and polishing, digital dental radiography, tooth extractions, and minor oral surgery, all performed under general anesthesia.
 Because of the unique nature of our patients, they must be anesthetized for dental procedures.